Questrade vs Wealthsimple

 Here are the top alternatives to Questrade:

 • CI Direct Trading: This online platform offers commissions as low as $1.99 per trade (up to $7.99 per trade for equities).
-You'll pay an annual fee of $24.95 if you keep less than $5,000 in your account, however.
+You'll pay a fee of $24.95 per quarter if you keep less than $5,000 in your account, however.
 You’ll have access to a number of market research tools.

 • Qtrade: You can trade a variety of assets and access a number of informational tools (real-time data, screening tools).
 Commission fees vary (Between $6.95 and $8.75) for equities, a similar range as Questrade.
 However, unlike Questrade, Qtrade charges $25 (waived if you hold $25,000 or make 2 trades per quarter).
 Read our full breakdown here.